bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 To rotate a matrix by 180 degrees `rotate90` is used twice.
 The first call `(m rotate90)` transfers the ownership of `m` from within `rotate180` into `rotate90`.
-Its return value is again owned by `rotate180` before the ownership is transfers into `rotate90` for the second rotation.
+Its return value is again owned by `rotate180` before the ownership is transfered into `rotate90` for the second rotation.
 Effectively the input matrix `m` has been mutated in place twice.

 A disallowed use is illustrated by the following function: